Senior Trio Emerges Unscathed After SUV Flips In Palisades Park Crash

-Three New Milford seniors all walked away without injury after their SUV was knocked through a fence and plunged several feet, landing on its roof atop a Palisades Park apartment dumpster.
+Three New Milford seniors all walked away without injury after their SUV was knocked through a fence and plunged several feet, landing on its roof atop a Palisades Park apartment's electrical box.

 The 70-year-old driver of the Honda CRV told police he’d stopped on West Palisades Boulevard and was headed across Grand Avenue when the driver of a Toyota Camry sped up, clipping the back of his vehicle.

-He said he lost control of the SUV, which hit a Chevy Impala stopped at a light and careened through the fence, landing upside down on the trash bin at the Marlborough Apartments.
+He said he lost control of the SUV, which hit a Chevy Impala stopped at a light and careened through the fence, landing upside down on the box at the Marlborough Apartments.

 He wasn’t injured, nor were his passengers – one 73, the other 67, police said.